female student working in the lab

 (1) Identify a Primary Research Advisor

 There may be some instances in which a student wishes to pursue a project outside of UC Merced.
-On a case-by-case basis, students may request approval from the SJV PRIME+ Advisor to have a research advisor from outside UC Merced, such as a community partner, UCSF-Fresno, or UCSF faculty member.
+On a case-by-case basis, students may request approval from the SJV PRIME+ Staff Advisor to have a research advisor from outside UC Merced, such as a community partner, UCSF-Fresno, or UCSF faculty member.

 To request approval for a research advisor from outside UC Merced, the student must submit a proposal which includes: